zkat/matrix-curious/README.md

 ### Can I add alt text to images?

 Not in a portable way right now.
 There's a text field but some clients use it for filename, some for alt text.
 That's something that currently needs fixing in the protocol.
-If this is important to you, please push for it [here](#).
-(TODO: LINK)
+If this is important to you, please push for it [here](https://github.com/matrix-org/matrix-doc/pull/2530).
+The current more generalized push for something that would allow alt-text (among other things) is [MSC1767](https://github.com/matrix-org/matrix-doc/pull/1767).

 ### Can I pin messages?